6th Battalion, Royal Australian Regiment

-6th Battalion, Royal Australian Regiment (6 RAR) is a mechanised infantry battalion of the Australian Army.
+6th Battalion, Royal Australian Regiment (6 RAR) is a motorised infantry battalion of the Australian Army.
 It was originally raised in Brisbane, Queensland, on 6 June 1965 and has since then served in a number of overseas deployments and conflicts including South Vietnam, East Timor, Iraq and Afghanistan.
 During the Vietnam War, the battalion earned a US Presidential Unit Citation from the United States when members from 'D' Company participated in the Battle of Long Tan on 18–19 August 1966.
 The battalion is currently based at Gallipoli Barracks in Brisbane and forms part of the 7th Brigade.

 History

 Formation

 6 RAR was raised on 6 June 1965 at Alamein Barracks at Enoggera in Brisbane, Queensland, when a cadre of officers and non-commissioned officers (NCOs) and two rifle companies were transferred from 2 RAR to form the nucleus of the new battalion.
 The battalion was then brought up to full strength when an intake of 250 national servicemen marched-in in September 1965.
 The battalion's complement of platoon commanders was rounded out shortly after this with the arrival of six Scheyville graduates.

 The battalion's first commanding officer was Lieutenant Colonel Colin Townsend, DSO, while Warrant Officer 1 George Chinn, DCM, came from the Special Air Service Regiment (SASR) based at Campbell Barracks in Perth as its first regimental sergeant major.
 It was initially assigned to the 6th Task Force (which was later to become 6th Brigade).
 In early 1966, 6 RAR received orders to deploy to Vietnam as part of the expansion of Australia's forces there.
 In order to prepare for this, the battalion undertook lead-up training at the Jungle Training Centre at Canungra and then at the Shoalwater Bay Training Area before the advance party flew out for Saigon on 31 May 1966.